open-telemetry/opentelemetry.io/content/en/ecosystem/distributions.md

 customizing OpenTelemetry components so that they're easier to deploy and use with specific observability backends.

-Any third-party can customize OpenTelemetry components with back-end, vendor, or end-user specific changes.
+Any third-party can customize OpenTelemetry components with backend, vendor, or end-user specific changes.
 You don't have to use a distributions in order to use OpenTelemetry components, though distributions might facilitate usage under certain circumstances, such as specific vendor requirements.